 Eden Roc History

-For a half-century, Eden Roc's fabled glamour and captivating vibe have attracted the world's most iconic scene-setters - Elizabeth Taylor, Humphrey Bogart, Lauren Bacall, Frank Sinatra, Katherine Hepburn, Ernest Hemingway, Sammy Davis, Jr. And now, you.
+For a half-century, Eden Roc's fabled luxury, glamour and captivating vibe have attracted the world's most iconic scene-setters - Elizabeth Taylor, Humphrey Bogart, Lauren Bacall, Frank Sinatra, Katherine Hepburn, Ernest Hemingway, Sammy Davis, Jr. And now, you.

 Originally designed by the trailblazing architect Morris Lapidus, Eden Roc boasts a theatrical architecture that embodies all the glitz of a Hollywood stage set.
 And fittingly so.
 In designing the hotel's revered construction, Lapidus first traveled to the elegant Eden Roc in France (a favorite vacation spot for the Kennedys), then toured Europe collecting statues, marble, and Venetian glassware for use in designing the hotel that would later be deemed "a vision of the Italian Renaissance."
 In 1956, the hotel made its hotly anticipated grand entrance, with its heyday of the ‘50s and ‘60s ultimately earning its reputation as "the Grande Dame of Miami Beach."